Professor Rob Wilson

-I am Professor of Information Systems Management at Newcastle University where I direct the Centre for Knowledge Innovation Technology and Enterprise (KITE).
+I am Professor of Information Systems Management and Director of the Newcastle University Research Centre for Knowledge Innovation Technology and Enterprise (KITE).
 My research interests are in public service innovation and sociotechnical systems: the role that data, information and information systems play in inter-organisational innovation and relationships.

 I have over two decades of experience working on and leading public service information system research and development projects.
-I have lectured widely on collaboration, information sharing and information systems in public service contexts and have taught on a range of UG and PG management programmes including Research Methods, Information Systems and Partnership/Collaborative working.
+I have lectured widely on collaboration, information sharing and information systems in public service contexts and have taught on a range of UG and PG management programmes including Research Methods, Information Systems, Public Services Management and Partnership/Collaborative working.

 To keep up to date with what I am doing follow me on Twitter @WilsoRob

 Google Scholar: Click here.